OUR RESCUED CREW

 The majority of our animals are found, referred, and brought to us by the Paro community, though we welcome anyone in need from throughout Bhutan.

-At present we have nearly 250 dogs from all walks of life — orphaned, abandoned, and unwanted puppies, victims of car accidents with severe injuries, burns and maggot wounds, fractured bones, cancer patients, and simply those suffering from malnutrition and parasites to name a few.
+At present we have more than 300 dogs from all walks of life — orphaned, abandoned, and unwanted puppies, victims of car accidents with severe injuries, burns and maggot wounds, fractured bones, cancer patients, and simply those suffering from malnutrition and parasites to name a few.
 After recovering or becoming of age, all animals are sterilized, vaccinated for ARV (anti-rabies), as well as against distemper, parvo, and other contagious diseases.

 Though we try to return the dogs to the area where they came from, we only do so if and when they are ready in terms of health and ability to survive.
 However, because many of our “kids” face long-term challenges rendering release not possible if they are to stay alive – such as dogs who survived distemper but remain a bit slow, head trauma victims with permanent brain damage, amputees, those with chronic skin conditions, the elderly, etc – they remain here for life, or until a suitable adoptive family or responsible caretakers can be found.

 We have, on average, about 30 or so cats in the family – all of course who are kept inside for obvious reasons!
 Most come to us with severe illness or injury, or young kittens who have lost their mother.
 Thankfully, however, cats in Bhutan are very adoptable, as many people are anxious to keep them for catching mice, and thus are generally kept safe and inside.
 We ensure they too are sterilized and vaccinated before adoption when age appropriate.